-“Condemned To Be Free”
+“Condemned to Be Free”

 The Significance of Meaning

 In Man’s Search for Meaning, Frankl recounts his time as a holocaust prisoner and his psychological work with other survivors in the war’s aftermath.
-What he noticed about those who lit their final cigarette (a poignant sign of loss of hope) and those preserved through egregious brutality was something to live for.
+What he noticed about those lighting their final cigarette (a poignant sign of loss of hope) and those persevering through egregious brutality was a conscious intent towards something to live for.
 Whether it was due to their family, religion, life’s work, desire to outlast the Nazi’s, those who enforced meaning on their existence dealt better with serve adversity.
 Frankl and fellow survivors exemplified Nietzsche’s famed words

 Frankl went on to develop his own branch of psychotherapy, Logotherapy, based on his concept that the salient feature in one’s life is the will to discover meaning.
 An integral aspect of his work stressed the importance of our ability to select the outlook of any situation, “Everything can be taken from a man but one thing: the last of human freedoms – to choose one’s attitude in any given set of circumstances”.

-His views interrelate with Sartre’s idea of being condemned to be free, although, altering its perception to view existential choice as the most significant instrument we have to define not only ourselves, but also our happiness.
+His views interrelate with Sartre’s idea of being condemned to be free, although altering its perception to view existential choice as the most significant instrument we have to define not only ourselves, but also our happiness.

 Although a subjective assumption, if there were one aim every human should strive towards it is to leave the world better than when it was found.
-This aim can be approached from two angles, to make life better for oneself or to improve the quality of life of others.
+This aim can be approached from two angles – to make life better for oneself or to improve the quality of life of others.

-Making the world a better place doesn’t mean one has to change it, rather, to become a positive influence within.
+Making the world a better place doesn’t mean one has to change it, rather to become a positive influence within.
 By nature we are egalitarian creatures and our deepest sense of meaning comes from being validated within our tribe, authentication coming from acting for the group’s benefit and not merely oneself.

-In our individualistic society it can be hard not to put self interest first, yet, in offering time to another, one will come to realize that helping others is really helping oneself.
+In our individualistic society it can be hard not to put self interest first, yet in offering time to another, one will come to realize that helping others is really helping oneself.